This post was originally published in Oct 2018 but I updated it in Aug 2020 including a funky diagram from www.retireby40.org

 Low income now does not mean low income forever

 Things don’t stay the same forever.
 You won’t always earn your current salary.

 The Escape Artist started his career on £1.07 per hour.
 I know what you’re thinking: that’s cheating as it was ages ago and doesn’t reflect inflation.
 That’s true, I haven’t inflation adjusted it into today’s money.
 But let me tell you…£1.07 an hour was still shit money back then.

 OK, so that was just a holiday job.
-What about when I got my first proper job in the City of London at the world’s leading accountancy firm?
+What about when I got my first proper job at The World’s Leading Accountancy Firm?
 Obviously a man of my talents would be expecting a princes ransom.
 So how does £12,500 per year sound to you?